os-design/fee-entry-project/README.md

 4. Write code required to add map markers identifying a number of locations you are interested in within this neighborhood.
 5. Implement the search bar functionality to search your map markers.
 6. Implement a list view of the identified locations.
 7. Add additional functionality using third-party APIs when a map marker, search result, or list view entry is clicked (ex.
 Yelp reviews, Wikipedia, StreetView/Flickr images, etc).
-If you need a refresher on making AJAX requests to third-party servers.
 8. Other functionalities you think might be helpful to your users. (optional, you can just improvise)

 ##Helpful Resources